gCattt/configurator/ZCONF.md

 ## Why we can't have setters on subtypes ?

 Imagine we use the struct `B` two times in struct `A`, how do we know where to put it in the file ?

-## How to add a new format ?

-- Implement `Provider` for the format.
-You don't need a `Serde` based implementation for this.
-- The format must have a `Serializer` implementation.

-## Others

-- hashmap values does not merge with default where deserialized